DeCeccoLAB/HPVpos-OPC-CC/README.md

 ### Download data from Zenodo
-Download [here](https://zenodo.org/records/22673052) the required data to reproduce the scripts.
+Download [here](https://zenodo.org/records/22673052) the required data to run the scripts.